-For more information about our RSE curriculum, see Appendices 1 and 2.
+For more information about our RSE curriculum, see Appendices 1, and 2 or 3.

-8. Pupils with Special Education Needs and Disabilities (SEND)
+8. Inclusive & Adaptive Teaching for all including Pupils with Special Education Needs and Disabilities (SEND)

 RSE is accessible for all pupils.
-We recognise the importance of planning teaching for pupils with special educational needs and disabilities.
-High quality teaching that is differentiated and personalised will be the starting point to ensure accessibility.
+We will teach about these topics in a manner that considers how a diverse range of pupils will relate to them and is sensitive to all pupils' experiences.
+We recognise the importance of planning teaching to be accessible for all pupils including those with special educational needs and disabilities.
+High quality teaching that is adapted and personalised will be the starting point to ensure accessibility.